SAP-samples/btp-services-intelligent-routing/02-Configuring S_4HANA system for Content Federation/README.md

 # Introduction
 In this step, you will setup content federation for your SAP S/4HANA Fiori Apps.

-**Important**: Federation will be setup with one SAP S/4HANA system, where the SAP Fiori apps will be federated to the two SAP Launchpad services.
+**Important**: Federation will be setup with one SAP S/4HANA system, where the SAP Fiori apps will be federated to the two SAP Build Work Zone, standard edition services.

 >Prerequisites
 > - To test content federation, you need an SAP S/4HANA system on release 2020 and have administrator access to it.
 This tutorial describes the configuration of an [SAP S/4 HANA Fully Activated Appliance 30-day trial system](https://www.sap.com/products/erp/s4hana-erp/on-prem-trial.html).
 You can find more details about the process to start your SAP S/4HANA trial in this [Quick Start Document](https://www.sap.com/documents/2019/04/4276422b-487d-0010-87a3-c30de2ffd8ff.html#page=1).